nicm42/100-days-of-code/log.md

 Thoughts: They weren't that easy and I couldn't do either of them in one line, but that still felt a bit like cheating to get the rank up.
 Portfolio is all very standard so far.

 Link to work: https://www.codewars.com/users/nicm42/completed and https://github.com/nicm42/nicm42.github.io

+Day 77: 1st July 21019
+Progress: Did some work on my portfolio.
+Did the SASS course on CodeAcademy.

+Thoughts: I needed that reminder on SASS - it is pretty simple.

+Link to work: https://github.com/nicm42/nicm42.github.io and https://www.codecademy.com/nicm42